 Our staff have recently edited an influential book entitled Contemporary Issues in Accounting – the Current Developments in Accounting Beyond the Numbers, exploring the challenges and opportunities which are likely to impact accounting professionals in the near future.

 Further networking opportunities are arranged through our dynamic Accounting Society, established and run by students.
 They organise activities such as mentoring sessions, social and fundraising events.

 Facilities and resources

-You can make the most of our exciting Bloomberg Financial Markets Lab, a high-specification facility for you to access to support your learning across various modules and assessments on the course.
+You can make the most of our exciting Financial Markets Lab, a high-specification facility for you to access to support your learning across various modules and assessments on the course.
 You could even work towards the Bloomberg Market Concepts Certificate to add to your CV.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 - formal lectures, seminars and tutorials

 Throughout your studies, you will develop a wide range of transferable skills which will support your progress in a graduate career.
 These include technical numeracy, digital competency, critical analysis, presentation and communication skills.

 How you are assessed

 We use a combination of assessment methods to match the different learning styles of our students.
 Types of assessment include: